javbotero/Outer-Coast/_includes/apply.md

 ### Apply

-<strong> Applications will be accepted from Tuesday, January 15 to Friday, February 22, 2019. </strong> <br> *Need more time or have questions?
-Email info@outercoast.org
+<strong> Applications will be accepted until March 1, 2019. </strong>

 Application includes:

 1. Electronic or paper application with attached:
     - a.
 Short and long answer questions
     - b.
 Official or unofficial transcript
-2. Teacher Recommendation (due February 27, 2019)
+2. Teacher Recommendation

 Current high school sophomores and juniors are eligible to apply.
 Students do not need to be nominated to apply.